hannahpaterka/busines-portal/README.md

  # Business Portal

-This business portal was developed for a contract client, I to maintain the Heroku production environment.
+This business portal was developed for a contract client, I currently maintain the Heroku production environment.

 **Key Features:**